ZecHub/zechub/site/guides/How_to_run_zcashd_on_Akash_Network.md

 ### 2. Setup Deployment

-- Click 'Deploy Now'
+- Click - Deploy Now

-- On the Left Menu select 'Deplyments'
+- On the Left Menu select- Deplyments

-- Top right corner click Deploy - Select 'Ubuntu'
+- Top right corner click Deploy - Select Ubuntu

 - Use the builder to enter deployment specs

 - Set path for node to /mnt/data

-Recommended Hardware: 4 CPU cores, 8 GB RAM, 300 GB Persistent* Storage - be sure to check the box.
+Recommended Hardware: 4 CPU cores, 8 GB RAM, 300 GB Persistent Storage - be sure to check the box.
 By default it displays ephemeral storage.